Proposal Development - Large Collaborative Grants

 Head of department approval

 Large grants involve a lot of time, energy and other resources, both in the proposal phase and during implementation if they are funded.
 For us to commit resources from the Grants Office to support you with your application, it is important that you also have the backing of your Head of Department.
-If we come to an agreement with you on support from the Grants Office, we will ask that you have your Head of Department send us a simple approval form.
-This is a commitment that if your application is successful, the department will support the project in whichever ways are necessary for the Grant Agreement to be signed and the project to begin.

 Your project may be entitled to co-funding from SLU centrally, or in three-parts from the department, faculty and central budget.
 You and your Head of Department should review SLU’s co-funding guidelines and the external funding guidelines to make sure you understand your obligations and the potential financial implications on the department if your proposal is successful.